Medical billing and coding professionals will continue to be in demand for a multitude of reasons.

 As electronic health records (EHR) usage continues to grow, general hospitals, physicians offices, nursing care facilities and more will look for qualified and skilled medical billers and coders to ensure billing and coding is efficient and streamlined.
 According to Allied Market Research, the electronic health records market is expected to grow by 5% by the year 2023 to $33.2 billion.
 An increase in technological advancements in the medical field paired with a need to streamline healthcare systems like medical billing contributes to growth in the market as mentioned above.

 Doctor & Physician Shortages

 As the graduation rate of doctors continues to be an issue in the United States, the shortage of physicians is expected to become an even bigger problem.
 Currently, less than 25% of newly graduated doctors choose to go into primary care, and of that group, less than 5% locate their practices in rural areas.
 In addition to a shortage of primary care physicians, there is also a critical shortage in other specialties, such as general surgery.
-As a result, hospitals and other medical facilities are feeling the strain of having fewer personnel to handle a variety of necessary tasks such as medical coding and billing.
+As a result, hospitals and other medical facilities are feeling the strain of having fewer personnel to handle a variety of necessary tasks such as medical coding and billing or medical assisting.
 To ease the strain on these facilities, many are turning to those people who have received medical billing and coding training to handle the workload.

 What kinds of places do medical billers and coders work?

 Certified medical billers and coders have a wide variety of options when looking for places to work.
 In multiple different healthcare contexts, whether it is a hospital or insurance carrier, medical billers and coders are needed to communicate patient histories, diagnosis and more to necessary parties like insurance and healthcare providers.
 Here is a brief list of the different places certified medical billers and coders can work:

 - Physicians Offices